ONSdigital/application-profile/README.md

 ★★★★  CSV does not conform to a ★★★★ Web data format.
 Identifiers cannot be used to denote things, and people cannot talk about resources unambiguously.
 Overlapping with the FAIR Guiding Principles, CSV data is not Findable.
 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers, CSV does not have Metadata capabilities.
 Machine-readable metadata are essential for automatic discovery of datasets and services,

 ★★★★★ CSV data needs to able to be linkied to other data to provide context, which is not the case.
 CSV data need to be Interoperable in order to be integrated with other data.
 In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.
-Interoperability is the third principle, the I part of the FAIR Guiding Principles.
+Interoperability is the third principle, the "I" part of the FAIR Guiding Principles.
 With the help of the W3C standards and Linked Data principles, data publishers link their data to other people’s data to provide context.
 This is the prerequisite for getting the fifth star for Linked Open Data, according to Sir Berners-Lee.
 In order for data to provide context it needs to be linked.

 ## Specifications used